soroushojagh6633/ETL-Learning/Tutorial/Extract_From_OpenAQ.md

 #importing libraries
 import openaq

-#Make a request to OpenAQ by using the method so called OpenAQ()
+#Make an instance of the openaq.OpenAQ class to extract data
 api = openaq.OpenAQ()
 # Status will be (200:"Success", 40x: "Bad Request, and 500: "Server Error")
 # resp is the JSON object that comes from the server
 status, resp = api.cities()
 print("Statu: " + str(status)  + "\n" + "JSON: " + str(resp))
 # print("Status: " + str(status) + "\n" + "JSON: " + resp)